 Candida albicans can lead to a yeast infection.
 Thankfully, research shows coconut oil can decrease gastrointestinal colonization by C. albicans, thus reducing the risk of getting a yeast infection.

 A coconut allergy is possible, but it’s rare.
 If you experience allergy symptoms, such as itchiness, redness, swelling or trouble breathing, stop consuming coconuts immediately.

 Just because a product is made with coconuts doesn’t mean it’s healthy.
 Many items, including dried coconut and oils, may be bleached, refined, chemically processed or include added ingredients, like sugars and preservatives.
 Make sure to read the label carefully and choose products made from extra virgin coconut oil whenever possible.

 This fruit is high in calories, so it should be consumed in moderation.
 A little goes a long way and will boost energy levels almost immediately, but don’t overeat foods made with it.

 How to Open a Coconut (Plus Recipes)

 Coconuts have a hard outer husk that protects the nutritious fruit meat inside.
-It may seem nearly impossible to open, but there is a method that makes it much easier.
+It may seem nearly impossible to open this fruit, but there is a method that makes it much easier.

 A mature coconut has a hard shell with brown hairy fibers on the outside.
 If you’re choosing one to purchase, make sure there are no cracks or moldy areas.